dremio-brock/IcebergDremio/README.md

-# Iceberg on ADLS with Dremio
+# Iceberg on ADLS / S3 / MINIO with Dremio via Hive or Hadoop catalog

 A brief description of what this project does and who it's for